isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 </tbody>
 </table>
 <p></p>
-<p>The exhibition is a life-sized board game — a fun and interactive journey
+<p>Come join us for a fun, interactive journey like no other.
+Follow the
-for all ages!
-Follow the path, answer trivia questions, uncover fun facts, and immerse yourself in the 5 vibrant zones of ARTfully Able.</p>
+path, answer trivia questions, uncover fun facts, and immerse yourself in the 5 vibrant zones of ARTfully Able.</p>
+<p>All artwork and merchandise are available for purchase, and 100% of proceeds
+will go towards supporting our talented artists with disabilities.</p>
-<p>See you there!</p>
+<p>See you at the exhibition!</p>
 <p></p>
 <p></p>
 <p></p>